-The catalytic combustor will start to burn the gases and particles in the smoke when the temperature of the smoke reaches approximately 500°F, or after about 10-15 minutes of establishing a strong fire.
-Each stove comes with a surface thermometer.
-Use the surface thermometer to monitor your stove temperatures.
-The temperature on top of the stove is approximately 1/2 the temperature inside the stove, so when the thermometer on the stove top reads 250°F, it is 500°F inside.
+The catalytic combustor will start to burn the gases and particles in the smoke when the temperature of the smoke reaches approximately 500°F (internally), or after about 10-15 minutes of establishing a strong fire.
+Each stove comes with a magnetic surface thermometer and a probe thermometer to monitor your stove temperatures.
+The magnetic surface thermometer will read approximately 1/2 the temperature inside the stove, so when the surface thermometer on the stove top reads 250°F, it is 500°F inside.
 You will find that after the combustor is engaged, surface temperatures will often rise considerably- evidence that the combustor is producing lots of heat, and the pipe temperature will go down, indicating less heat loss to your chimney!